 36. Patients with Special Challenges

 Again, as an EMT you won’t be an expert on anything.
 You will, however, have a very well-rounded base of knowledge for what can go wrong with the human body, and how to deal with it.
-Not only does EMT prepare you to deal with gunshots and stabbings, it also equips you to deal with diabetic emergencies, seizures, allergic reactions, and much more.
+Not only does EMT prepare you to deal with gunshots and stabbings, it also equips you to deal with cardiac arrest, diabetic emergencies, seizures, allergic reactions, and much more.

 What to Expect From the Class

 I realize that time is going to be the friction point for most people.
 Consider this, though: nothing worth having is easy.
 This might be a bit of a challenge for you.
 It’s not the hardest thing I’ve ever done by a long shot, but they don’t just hand out certificates, either.
 Make the time to get it done because, like everything, the sacrifice is temporary.
 It’s a temporary inconvenience that doesn’t last forever.
 Invest in a few crappy months and become a stronger asset to your family and your community.

 I have had two completely different experiences with this.
 In my current class the instructors are all working paramedics who teach as a side-gig.
 They are all on trucks, treating patients, every week.
 At the previous course I took the instructors’ jobs were “EMT instructors.”
 They were at the college for eight hours a day, five days a week.
 To be honest I can’t recall their backgrounds.
 I will say I am massively more impressed with this program and learning from working paramedics.